Lifelines logo

 Dr. Kate KuKanich presented “Respiratory One Health: Respiratory therapy for companion animals and public health considerations,” at the Kansas Respiratory Care Society’s Annual Education Symposium, in April.

 Drs.
-Manuel Chamorro and Cynthia Bell presented about the care of food producing animals to a group of fourth-graders on April 30.
+Manuel Chamorro and Cynthia Bell presented about the care of food producing animals to a group of fourth grades on April 30.
 The Lyon County Farm Bureau hosted the event, “A Day at the Farm,” at the Emporia fairgrounds.

 Dr. Walter Renberg presented an international case discussion on “Small Animal Orthopedic Surgery” with DVM students from both K-State and Sokoine University of Agriculture in Tanzania on April 30.